Gaborandi/Classification-of-Mixed-Categorical-and-Numerical-data/README.md

 # Classification-of-Mixed-Categorical-and-Numerical-data

-This Python code illustrates how to do a classification on mixed data (categorical and numerical) using different ML models
+This Python code illustrates how to do a classification on mixed data (categorical and numerical) with missed data using different ML models

-the code is dealing with missed data from both numerical and categorical variables
+the code is dealing with missed data from both numerical and categorical variables by different methods

-categorical data should be converted into dummies variables first
+categorical data should be converted into dummies variables first in order to do the classification

 to overcome the unbalanced data, i did both oversampling and undersampling techniques

+unbalanced data could make the machine learning algorithm misclassify the variables

 undersampling: in this technique, we Under-Sample the majority class(es) by randomly picking samples with or without replacement.